Back to Projects

 55 Baker Street represents the radical reinvention of a 1950s office building that transforms the site into an important new urban centre that includes living, leisure and retail spaces along with an abundance of high-spec open plan office units.

 The project progressed from an initial walk-through to an occupied building in less than three years.
-This rapid redevelopment was only been possible thanks to the engineering-led decision to re-use 70% of the original building structure.
+This rapid redevelopment was only possible thanks to the engineering-led decision to re-use 70% of the original building structure.
 Targeted demolition was carried out to remove only the most constraining parts of the old building and replace them with new modern structures sympathetically inserted amongst the original, increasing the total floor area of the property by 30% to 56,000 m2.

 The Baker Street frontage received a face-lift courtesy of the new glazed masks enclosing new atria within the old courtyards and, on arrival in reception, building users are greeted by the stunning entrance transfer structures – a pair of steel sculptures that replace 12 original concrete columns at ground floor supporting seven storeys overhead.